kamoshi/hauchiwa/docs/articles/index.md

    cores.
 For example, your CSS can compile at the exact same time your Markdown is being parsed.

-2. **True incrementalism**: When a file changes, Hauchiwa calculates the "dirty" subgraph.
+2. **Incremental watch builds**: When a watched file changes, Hauchiwa calculates the "dirty" subgraph.
 It only rebuilds the tasks that depend on that specific change.
 If you change a CSS file, we don't re-render your HTML unless you explicitly wired them together.